LorranSutter/BCDV1008-FinalAssignment/README.md

 ## :straight_ruler: Development pipeline and challenges

-Dealing with anxiety during development It was time to start doing things in a better way.
+Dealing with anxiety during development it was something that already bothered me.
+It was time to start doing things in a better way.

 1. After watch some videos from [Rocketseat](https://www.youtube.com/channel/UCSfwM5u0Kce6Cce8_S72olg/featured), a tool that they always employs caught my eyes: [Figma](https://www.figma.com/): a free, powerfull and handy tool to aid designers to create, for example, wireframes for your new website.
 Wait a minute...
 I always get stuck with interface while developing, trying to create great interfaces and program at the same time.
 It was a great opportunity to establish a pipeline.
 This is the reason because Figma suits me perfectly.